Intelligent-Instruments-Lab/iil.is/src/routes/news/latent-soundings.md

 Participants should have a computer available for the workshop.
 No programming knowledge is required, but it's always welcome.

+Like all Intelligent Instruments Lab workshops, we are interested in a diverse group of workshop applicants (because diverse backgrounds are more interesting when generating new ideas), so if you are interested in the workshop but doubting whether you would fit into the workshop, you are the right person to join!

 ## Workshop date and duration: